 Legal grounds of SWFs might also be diverse.
 Some countries may adopt special laws and regulations for SWFs while others might regulate the funds as part of budgetary laws, or even the Constitution.
 Countries also sometimes create SWFs under a dedicated legal status from that of the government or the central bank.
 Sometimes, SWFs remain part of pooled assets that belong to the government or the monetary authority.
-Usually, laws define the source of funds for SWFs, as well as their purpose.28 Thus, countries that have created sovereign wealth funds opt for various legal and economic instruments when establishing and managing the funds.
+Usually, laws define the source of funds for SWFs, as well as their purpose.
+Thus, countries that have created sovereign wealth funds opt for various legal and economic instruments when establishing and managing the funds.
 The following are considered to be the five largest SWFs in the world: 1.
 Government Pension Fund Global in Norway; 2.
 Abu Dhabi Investment Authority; 3.
 China Investment Corporation; 4.
 Kuwait Investment Authority; and 5.
-SAMA Foreign Holdings - Saudi Arabia.29 Kazakhstan has created an SWF named "Samruk-Kazyna" which will be the focus of the rest of this assessment.
+SAMA Foreign Holdings - Saudi Arabia.
+Kuwait Investment Authority; and 5.
+SAMA Foreign Holdings - Saudi Arabia.
+Kuwait Investment Authority; and 5.
+SAMA Foreign Holdings - Saudi Arabia.
+Kuwait Investment Authority; and 5.
+SAMA Foreign Holdings - Saudi Arabia.

 34. The management bodies of the Fund are the following: the Supreme Body - sole shareholder (Government of Kazakhstan); Governing Body - Board of Directors; Executive Body - Management Board and other bodies created in accordance to the Charter of the Fund.
 The Charter itself has been adopted by the Government Decree N1418 dated 8 November 2012.
 It is detailing the rights and obligations of the sole shareholder (i.e., Kazakhstan's Government) and of the institutions of the Fund as well as other details related to the management of the Fund (such as the composition of the bodies, voting schemes, etc.).
 The Prime Minister is the head of the Board of Directors ex officio.
-It is also noteworthy that the majority of the wealth of Kazakhstan is separated from the state budget through the creation of Samruk-Kazyna, which is under the control of the executive branch of the Parliament.30
+It is also noteworthy that the majority of the wealth of Kazakhstan is separated from the state budget through the creation of Samruk-Kazyna, which is under the control of the executive branch of the government, while the state budget and its implementation are under the control of the Parliament.